astronomer/docs/astro/cli/astro-deployment-airflow-variable-create.md

 hide_table_of_contents: true
 ---

-For a given Deployment on Astro, create airflow variables that are stored in the Airflow metadata database.
+Create Airflow variables on a Deployment.
+Airflow variables are stored in the Deployment's metadata database and appear in the Airflow UI.

 ## Usage